Elementary School Team

 Now I enjoy being part of the Vorschule team as well as being part of the larger GAIS community.

 The excellent educational goals GAIS promotes are directly aligned with my educational philosophy.
 I believe the kind of education GAIS students acquire is absolutely vital to their success in the future.

-I grew up near Frankfurt, Germany and received my teaching credentials for Elementary and Middle School at the Paedagogische Hochschule Heidelberg in 2002.
-I started as a classroom teacher at an Elementary School with an extended musical program in Mannheim.
+I grew up near Frankfurt, Germany and received my teaching credentials for elementary & middle school at the Paedagogische Hochschule Heidelberg in 2002.
+I started as a classroom teacher at an elementary school with an extended musical program in Mannheim.

 I taught first grade at Elementary Schools in Mannheim and Heidelberg, conducted school choirs and as time went by our three children were born.
 At the end of 2012 we eventually moved back to Palo Alto and became part of the GAIS community again.
 I am very excited to be back teaching at GAIS and am especially looking forward to teaching Vorschule!

 This will be my second year teaching first grade at GAIS.
 I really enjoy working with students, parents and the GAIS team members in an internationally oriented environment that inspires inquiry-based discovery and a love of learning.

 I grew up in Stuttgart, Germany where my family used to publish the local newspaper for the Northern Stuttgart region.
 After acquiring a teaching degree in Elementary Education at the Pädagogische Hochschule Ludwigsburg, I taught second grade in my hometown of Zuffenhausen.